LexMachinaInc/node-lexmachina-api-client/README.md

 The following methods add criteria based on participants in a case and their role.
 Each takes an integer or array of integers that correspond to the Lex Machina ID for each participant type.

-CaseQueryRequest.addJudgesInclude()
+- CaseQueryRequest.addJudgesInclude()
-CaseQueryRequest.addJudgesExclude()
+- CaseQueryRequest.addJudgesExclude()

-CaseQueryRequest.addMagistratesInclude()
+- CaseQueryRequest.addMagistratesInclude()
-CaseQueryRequest.addMagistratesExclude()
+- CaseQueryRequest.addMagistratesExclude()

-CaseQueryRequest.addLawFirmsInclude()
+- CaseQueryRequest.addLawFirmsInclude()
-CaseQueryRequest.addLawFirmsExclude()
+- CaseQueryRequest.addLawFirmsExclude()
-CaseQueryRequest.addLawFirmsIncludePlaintiff()
+- CaseQueryRequest.addLawFirmsIncludePlaintiff()
-CaseQueryRequest.addLawFirmsExcludePlaintiff()
+- CaseQueryRequest.addLawFirmsExcludePlaintiff()
-CaseQueryRequest.addLawFirmsIncludeDefendant()
+- CaseQueryRequest.addLawFirmsIncludeDefendant()
-CaseQueryRequest.addLawFirmsExcludeDefendant()
+- CaseQueryRequest.addLawFirmsExcludeDefendant()
-CaseQueryRequest.addLawFirmsIncludeThirdParty()
+- CaseQueryRequest.addLawFirmsIncludeThirdParty()
-CaseQueryRequest.addLawFirmsExcludeThirdParty()
+- CaseQueryRequest.addLawFirmsExcludeThirdParty()

-CaseQueryRequest.addPartiesInclude()
+- CaseQueryRequest.addPartiesInclude()
-CaseQueryRequest.addPartiesExclude()
+- CaseQueryRequest.addPartiesExclude()
-CaseQueryRequest.addPartiesIncludePlaintiff()
+- CaseQueryRequest.addPartiesIncludePlaintiff()
-CaseQueryRequest.addPartiesExcludePlaintiff()
+- CaseQueryRequest.addPartiesExcludePlaintiff()
-CaseQueryRequest.addPartiesIncludeDefendant()
+- CaseQueryRequest.addPartiesIncludeDefendant()
-CaseQueryRequest.addPartiesExcludeDefendant()
+- CaseQueryRequest.addPartiesExcludeDefendant()
-CaseQueryRequest.addPartiesIncludeThirdParty()
+- CaseQueryRequest.addPartiesIncludeThirdParty()
-CaseQueryRequest.addPartiesExcludeThirdParty()
+- CaseQueryRequest.addPartiesExcludeThirdParty()
-CaseQueryRequest.setCaseStatus()

 ## Case Aspect Criteria

 The following methods add criteria based on aspects of the case.
-In most of these, the list of valid inputs is available via the corresponding API list functionionality, such as LexMachinaClient.listCaseTypes()
+In most of these, the list of valid inputs is available via the corresponding API list functionality, such as LexMachinaClient.listCaseTypes()

+- CaseQueryRequest.setCaseStatus()
-CaseQueryRequest.addCaseTypesInclude()
+- CaseQueryRequest.addCaseTypesInclude()
-CaseQueryRequest.addCaseTypesExclude()
+- CaseQueryRequest.addCaseTypesExclude()

-CaseQueryRequest.addCaseTagsInclude()
+- CaseQueryRequest.addCaseTagsInclude()
-CaseQueryRequest.addCaseTagsExclude()
+- CaseQueryRequest.addCaseTagsExclude()

-CaseQueryRequest.addEventTypesInclude()
+- CaseQueryRequest.addEventTypesInclude()
-CaseQueryRequest.addEventTypesExclude()
+- CaseQueryRequest.addEventTypesExclude()
-CaseQueryRequest.addResolutionsInclude()
+- CaseQueryRequest.addResolutionsInclude()
-CaseQueryRequest.addResolutionsExclude()
+- CaseQueryRequest.addResolutionsExclude()
-CaseQueryRequest.addFindingsIncludeAwardedToParties()
+- CaseQueryRequest.addFindingsIncludeAwardedToParties()
-CaseQueryRequest.addFindingsIncludeAwardedAgainstParties()
+- CaseQueryRequest.addFindingsIncludeAwardedAgainstParties()
-CaseQueryRequest.addFindingsIncludeJudgmentSource()
+- CaseQueryRequest.addFindingsIncludeJudgmentSource()
-CaseQueryRequest.addFindingsIncludePatentInvalidityReasons()
+- CaseQueryRequest.addFindingsIncludePatentInvalidityReasons()
-CaseQueryRequest.addRemediesIncludeAwardedToParties()
+- CaseQueryRequest.addRemediesIncludeAwardedToParties()
-CaseQueryRequest.addRemediesIncludeAwardedAgainstParties()
+- CaseQueryRequest.addRemediesIncludeAwardedAgainstParties()
-CaseQueryRequest.addRemediesIncludeJudgmentSource()
+- CaseQueryRequest.addRemediesIncludeJudgmentSource()
-CaseQueryRequest.addDamagesIncludeInFavorOfParties()
+- CaseQueryRequest.addDamagesIncludeInFavorOfParties()
-CaseQueryRequest.addDamagesIncludeAwardedAgainstParties()
+- CaseQueryRequest.addDamagesIncludeAwardedAgainstParties()
-CaseQueryRequest.addDamagesIncludeName()
+- CaseQueryRequest.addDamagesIncludeName()
-CaseQueryRequest.addDamagesIncludeType()
+- CaseQueryRequest.addDamagesIncludeType()
-CaseQueryRequest.addDamagesIncludeJudgmentSource()
+- CaseQueryRequest.addDamagesIncludeJudgmentSource()
-CaseQueryRequest.setDamagesMinimumAmount()
+- CaseQueryRequest.setDamagesMinimumAmount()

-CaseQueryRequest.addPatentsInclude()
+- CaseQueryRequest.addPatentsInclude()
-CaseQueryRequest.addPatentsExclude()
+- CaseQueryRequest.addPatentsExclude()

-CaseQueryRequest.addMDLInclude()
+- CaseQueryRequest.addMDLInclude()
-CaseQueryRequest.addMDLExclude()
+- CaseQueryRequest.addMDLExclude()

 ## Date Criteria

 The setDate() method uses a different pattern.
 It takes three parameters: date value, a field and an operator.
-The date value must be string in valid date format of "YYYY-MM-DD".
+The date value must be a string in valid date format of "YYYY-MM-DD".
 The field is one of the below string values.

 - Filed
 - Terminated